7 Best Sites to Sell Clothes Online

 Do you wear all of the clothes in your closet or your dresser?

 I know I don’t, and I’m not alone.
-According to research, most of us only wear about 20% of the items that we own.
+Research shows that most of us only wear about 20% of the items that we own.
 But we still keep those items in our closets, hoping we’ll one day find an excuse to wear them.

 At least twice per year, I do a big purge and donate any unwanted clothes to my local Goodwill.
 But this year, I’m considering selling some of those items instead.
 Thanks to various online selling platforms, I have plenty of options for where to list my clothes to make extra money.